Lea esta hoja informativa en español

 What Is Safer Sex?

 Safer sex can be fun, exciting, and very pleasurable.
-It can make your sex more relaxed and satisfying, by decreasing your worry about getting or spreading sexually transmitted infections or diseases (STIs or STDs).
+It can make your sex more relaxed and satisfying, by decreasing your worry about getting or passing on sexually transmitted infections or diseases (STIs or STDs).
 It is also a great chance to add variety to your sex life, and to build trust and intimacy with your partner(s) by talking about each other’s desires.

 If all partners are living with HIV, safer sex can reduce the chances of getting another strain of HIV that is resistant to the HIV drugs you are taking.

 Some health conditions, which may become serious without treatment, can be passed from one person to another through sex.
 Safer sex is sex that reduces the chances of transmitting or getting STIs, including HIV.
-It involves certain actions (e.g., using a condom) that prevent person-to-person sharing of bodily fluids which can spread STIs.
+It involves certain actions (e.g., using a condom) that prevent person-to-person sharing of bodily fluids that can spread STIs.
 Choosing to have safer sex shows that you care about the pleasure and health of yourself and your sexual partner(s).

 For people living with HIV, safer sex is important because it can prevent infection with other STIs that can weaken the immune system.
 If all partners are living with HIV, safer sex can also reduce the chances of getting another strain of HIV that is resistant to the HIV drugs you are taking.
 Taking HIV drugs is also a part of safer sex for people living with HIV.
 When a person's viral load has reached undetectable levels (not enough HIV in their bloodstream for a standard test to measure), they cannot transmit HIV to anyone through sex.